Public goods games on any population structure: Results

-We move to the next elementary step, where another random focal agent $i$ is selected to update the strategy, and this process continues (Methods).
-We track the fraction of cooperators $\rho_C$ in the population, which changes over time and may reach steady states after sufficient steps.
+The process then proceeds to the next elementary step, in which a new random focal agent $i$ is chosen to update its strategy, and this process iterates (Methods).
+We track the fraction of cooperators $\rho_C$ in the population, which changes over time and may reach steady states after sufficiently many steps.